-A. This regulation prescribes the minimum standards for the state of Louisiana to regulate the construction, design, and operation of pipelines transmitting carbon dioxide in a gaseous or non-supercritical state within the jurisdiction of the state.
+A. This regulation prescribes the minimum standards for the state of Louisiana to regulate the construction, design, and operation of pipelines transmitting carbon dioxide within the jurisdiction of the state to serve secondary and/or tertiary recovery projects for increasing the ultimate recovery of oil and gas.